Fantasy sports punishments

 Draft snack servant

 The loser provides snacks, drinks, or pizza for the next draft.
-It is useful, funny, and hard to argue with.

 Team name takeover